crossplane/docs/content/master/concepts/composite-resources.md

 ### Composition revision policy

-Crossplane records changes to Compositions as [Composition revisions]({{<ref "/knowledge-base/guides/composition-revisions">}}) .
+Crossplane tracks changes to Compositions as [Composition revisions]({{<ref "/knowledge-base/guides/composition-revisions">}}) .

 A composite resource can use